ThiruDev50/genetom-chess-engine-flutter/README.md

 ## Get Started 🚀
 1. Clone this repository.
 2. Open the project in your preferred Flutter development environment.
-3. Run the project on your emulator or physical device.
+3. Run the project on your emulator or physical device or in browser.
 4. Start playing chess!

 ## Contribution 🤝